h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     3. **Done** button

 4\.
 To continue learning about what details are available, click on the following button: **Dataset Rows**.
-The following should appear:
+The following will appear:

 ![titanic-set-rows-page](assets/titanic-set-rows-page.jpg)

 *Things to Note:*

  1. Preview the dataset
  2. View the remaining rows
  3. Dataset actions (same options as discuss earlier)